The following language is excerpted from the School of Music Bulletin.

 Yale aims to eradicate sexual misconduct through education, training, clear policies, and serious consequences for violations of these policies.
 In addition to being subject to University disciplinary action, many forms of sexual misconduct are prohibited by Connecticut and federal law and may lead to civil liability or criminal prosecution.
 Yale provides a range of services, resources, and mechanisms for victims of sexual misconduct.
 The resources for undergraduate, graduate, and professional school students are described here: http://smr.yale.edu

-Students who have concerns regarding the issue of sexual misconduct may discuss them with Stefanie Parkyn who serves at the Title IX coordinator for the School of Music. (firstname.lastname@example.org or 203 432-4160).
+Students who have concerns regarding the issue of sexual misconduct may discuss them with Stefanie Parkyn who serves at the Title IX coordinator for the School of Music, she may be reached at email@example.com or 203 432-4160.

 The University is committed to basing judgments concerning the admission, education, and employment of individuals upon their qualifications and abilities and affirmatively seeks to attract to its faculty, staff, and student body qualified persons of diverse backgrounds.
 In accordance with this policy and as delineated by federal and Connecticut law, Yale does not discriminate in admissions, educational programs, or employment against any individual on account of that individual’s sex, race, color, religion, age, disability, status as a protected veteran, or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation or gender identity or expression.